-- E. Require that the occasional or temporary use of parks, gardens and open spaces for special events be well managed, and that in the duration, frequency and scale they have no adverse impact upon: - 1. local residential amenity; - 2. the setting of historic listed buildings; - 3. the setting of registered parks and gardens; - 4. the character and appearance of conservation areas; - 5. the predominant use as open space, taking the cumulative impact into account; - 6. the road network; - 7. biodiversity, wildlife habitats and the quality of the natural environment. - F. Require the submission of an Events Management Plan and a Management Strategy as part of a planning application for repeated use of an open space. - 8.10 The Borough is highly built-up and leads residents and visitors alike to put high value on all open spaces.
-The Council is therefore keen to maximise the benefit of the public realm by encouraging the shared use of public spaces. - 8.11 Not only does the public realm have aesthetic value, but the outdoor spaces that make up our public realm also promote individual health and social well-being.
+- E. Require that the occasional or temporary use of parks, gardens and open spaces for special events be well managed, and that in the duration, frequency and scale they have no adverse impact upon: - 1. local residential amenity; - 2. the setting of historic listed buildings; - 3. the setting of registered parks and gardens; - 4. the character and appearance of conservation areas; - 5. the ground conditions, during and after the event; - 6. the predominant use as open space, taking the cumulative impact into account; - 7. the road network; - 8. biodiversity, wildlife habitats and the quality of the natural environment. - F. Require the submission of an Events Management Plan and a Management Strategy as part of a planning application for repeated use of an open space. - 10.14 The borough is highly built-up which leads residents and visitors alike to put high value on all open spaces.
+The Council is therefore keen to maximise the benefit of the public realm by encouraging the shared use of public spaces. - 10.15 Not only does the public realm have aesthetic value, but the outdoor spaces that make up our public realm also promote individual health and social wellbeing.
 This is achieved by the provision of opportunities for physical activity and of meeting places for social interaction.
 The public realm also provides a source of local economy with our streets, squares, open spaces, parks and townscapes attracting many visitors, which in turn encourage enterprise, helping to keep local people in employment.